Recreational Activities Can Cause Brain Injuries in Children

-Soccer injuries was in the top ten with more than 1/3 of soccer injuries involving a brain injury.
-Moreover, head injury account for between 4% and 22% of all soccer injuries According to USA Today, a recent study published says a soccer ball may cause brain abnormalities similar to those seen in traumatic brain injuries
+Soccer injuries were in the top ten with more than 1/3 of soccer injuries involving a brain injury.
+Moreover, head injuries account for between 4% and 22% of all soccer injuries According to USA Today, a recent study published says a soccer ball may cause brain abnormalities similar to those seen in traumatic brain injuries

 23,000 – Skateboard / Scooter brain injury

 More than 50% of skateboard or scooter injury ER visits involved head injuries.